 It’s hard to imagine that anyone would consciously prey on disaster victims.
-But like the ATM, that hole in your roof tells them you have insurance money coming — and they want a piece of it.
+But like the ATM, that hole in your roof tells them you have insurance money coming — they want a piece of it.

 The only thing you should do today is to start looking for reputable roofers.

-That way, that when and if the worst does happen, you’ll have competent, reliable, trustworthy people on the job.
+That way, that when if the worst does happen, you’ll have competent, reliable, trustworthy people on the job.

 There’s no reason to get taken when you’re at your most vulnerable.

-Prepare yourself ahead of time by finding a reputable roofing contractor in your area.That way, when you hear about these stories in the local news, you’ll have the peace of mind of knowing you’re ahead of the game.
+Prepare yourself ahead of time by finding a reputable roofing contractor in your area.That way, when you hear these stories in the local news, you’ll have the peace of mind of knowing you’re ahead of the game.